Twisted $S^1$ stability and positive scalar curvature obstruction on fiber bundles: Introduction

 \end{example}

-Among these, (a) and (b) are obtained from the index theory, (c) is a consequence of recent progress of the aspherical conjecture in dimension no greater than 5 in \cite{ref3} and \cite{ref9}, and (d) is mentioned by Gromov in \cite{ref7} (p.658, Example(c)).
-Indeed, the total spaces in both (c) and (d) are aspherical.
-Therefore, the answer to Problem \ref{proba} should be positive if the base manifold is Cartan-Hadamard manifold or aspherical manifold of dimension no greater than $4$.
-However, the following example in (see Example 3.3 in \cite{ref20}) shows that the answer to Problem \ref{mainprob} may not be positive in general cases.
+Among these, (a)(b)(c) are obtained from the index theory, where (b) is a generalization of (a). (d) is a consequence of the recent progress in the aspherical conjecture in dimension no greater than 5 in \cite{ref3} and \cite{ref9}.
+Indeed, the total spaces in both (d) and (e) are aspherical.
+Therefore, the answer to Problem \ref{proba} should be positive if the base manifold is an Cartan-Hadamard manifold or an aspherical manifold of dimensions no greater than $4$.
+However, the following example in (see \cite[Example 9.2]{ref1} or \cite[Example 3.3]{ref20}) shows that the answer to Problem \ref{mainprob} may not always be positive in general cases.
 Namely, we have

-\begin{example} Let $E$ be a $S^1$ bundle over the $K_3$ surface with non-divisible Euler class.
-It's not hard to show $E$ is simply connected, hence carrying positive scalar curvature metric due to \cite{ref5}.
-However, it's well known that the $K_3$ surface does not carry positive scalar curvature metric by the $\hat{A}$-genus obstruction. \end{example}
+\begin{example} Let $E$ be an $S^1$ bundle over the $K_3$ surface with non-divisible Euler class.
+It is not hard to show that $E$ is simply connected, thereby carrying a PSC metric due to \cite{ref5}.
+However, it's well known that the $K_3$ surface does not carry a PSC metric by the $\hat{A}$-genus obstruction. \end{example}

-Example \ref{eg2} illustrates that neither of the property of having non-vanishing Rosenberg index or the property of carrying no PSC metric is stable under constructing $S^1$ bundle over certain manifold.
-This makes the setting of twisted bundle absolutely different from that of the trivial ones and Problem \ref{mainprob} interesting to study.
-To state our main result, we introduce a $NPSC^+$ class of manifold, which consists of closed manifold with the property that any manifold with degree 1 map to such manifold admits no PSC metric.
-Clearly, enlargeable manifold and \textit{SYS} manifold of dimension no greater than 7 and aspherical manifold of dimension no greater than 5 belongs to the class $NPSC^+$ as a result of \cite{CLL}\cite{ref6}\cite{ref21}.
-We will show:
+Example \ref{eg2} demonstrates that neither the non-vanishing Rosenberg index property nor the PSC-metric obstruction property remains stable under the construction of $S^1$ bundles over certain manifolds.
+This fundamental difference between twisted and trivial bundles highlights the significance of Problem \ref{mainprob}.
+To formulate our first main result, we introduce the following class of manifolds:

+\begin{definition} Let $X$ be an oriented closed manifold.
+We say that $X$ is in the class $NPSC^+$, if for any oriented closed manifold $X'$ that admits a degree $1$ map $f:X'\longrightarrow X$, $X'$ admits no PSC metric. \end{definition}